paintparty/jus/README.md

 - Support a [Quickstart/Fiddle wizard flow](https://github.com/paintparty/jus/issues/6)

-- Support idiomatic new project templates for various dialects.
+- Support idiomatic new project templates for additional dialects.
 Currently, the new project wizard produces a deps.edn project structure and bb.edn for JVM clojure projects.
+In order of priority, I would like to add support for:
+1 Babashka
+2 CLJS Browser
+3 CLJS Node
+4 Squint
+5 nbb
+6 Jolt

 - Leverage the TUI to expose the functionality of existing deps.edn project utility libs such as [neil](https://github.com/babashka/neil), similar to how **jus** currently dispatches to [deps-new](https://github.com/seancorfield/deps-new)

-- Discovery of libs/functions ala [The Clojure Toolbox](https://www.clojure-toolbox.com/), [clojure.land](https://clojure.land/), or [Cloogle](https://cloogle.phronemophobic.com/doc-search.html)
+- A search UI for discovery of libs/functions à la [The Clojure Toolbox](https://www.clojure-toolbox.com/), [clojure.land](https://clojure.land/), or [Cloogle](https://cloogle.phronemophobic.com/doc-search.html)

+- Creation of a floating modal-panel to leverage for contextual menus and alerts (info, errors, warnings, and query results).

 - Lightweight "My Projects" directory/dashboard

 - Automated "recent news" aggregator feed for people who want to limit their exposure to the UI of Slack, Reddit, etc.

+- Interactive discovery, via pregenerated menu (at TUI app lauch), of relevant info for Clojure development:
+  - Java/JDK version and install locations
+  - Clojure version and install location
+  - Clojure CLI tools installation status
+  - Similar info about other dialects such as Babashka
+  - If something that corresponds to one of these slots is not installed, the app could feature a CTA UI that would prompt the user to confirm installation process, which would exit the TUI and initiate the install.

 <br>